-Anza Borrego Desert State Park, just two hours east of San Diego and southeast of great Los Angeles, promises many avenues for adventure.
+Anza Borrego Desert State Park, just two hours east of San Diego and three hours from Los Angeles, promises many avenues for adventure.
 The first challenge is finding accurate and complete information on Anza Borrego camping, which can be difficult to track down.
 This guide to the various developed campgrounds, primitive campsites and dispersed camping opportunities should help jumpstart your plans to visit the park.

 This Anza Borrego camping guide aguments our Ultimate Guide to Anza Borrego Desert State Park, a more general guide to Anza Borrego adventure, by offering more detailed information on camping in the park.